michael11wu/michael11wu/README.md

 - 👋 Hi, I’m Michael!
 I recently graduated from the University of Minnesota with a degree in Computer Science.
 I currently am looking for full-time job opportunities that will help me bring my skills to a professional environment!
-I currently am building my personal website built on React!